homeylab/bookstack-file-exporter/README.md

 bookstack_export_2023-11-28_06-24-25/programming/react/images/basics/NzZimage.png
 bookstack_export_2023-11-28_06-24-25/programming/react/images/nextjs/next1.png
 bookstack_export_2023-11-28_06-24-25/programming/react/images/nextjs/tips.png
+bookstack_export_2023-11-28_06-24-25/programming/react/attachments/nextjs/sample.config
+bookstack_export_2023-11-28_06-24-25/programming/react/attachments/nextjs/sample_output.log
 bookstack_export_2023-11-28_06-24-25/programming/react/nextjs.md
 bookstack_export_2023-11-28_06-24-25/programming/react/nextjs.pdf
 ```

 Books without a shelf will be put in a shelve folder named `unassigned`.

+#### Empty/New Pages
 Empty/New Pages will be ignored since they have not been modified yet from creation and are empty but also do not have a valid slug.

-Example:
+Example from Bookstack API:
 ```
 {
     ...